 - There was enough for every meal all week.
 NO MORE COOKING!
 I mean, woops.
 I mostly do like to cook.

 - It forced me to make my own homemade condensed cream of chicken soup, which was easy and wonderful and I’ll do it again, possibly forever.

 - It was so customizable.
 I could have even added vegetables.
 Could.
 Have.

 Raw chicken shot?
 Doin’ it.

 And now you know how to do the complex step of laying the chicken breasts over the rice mixture and lightly sprinkling them with your favorite seasoning, preferably southwest hickory or chipotle flavored.
 Like I said, com-plex.

 One thing to know.
-This yummy stuff needs to bake for a loooong time.
+This yummy chicken and rice casserole needs to bake for a loooong time.